fleetdm/fleet/handbook/engineering/README.md

 For MDM support on CX bugs:
 - Remove the `#g-cx` label and add `#g-mdm` label.
-- Add `~assisting CX` to clarify the bug’s origin.
+- Add `~assisting g-cx` to clarify the bug’s origin.

 For CX support on MDM bugs:
 - Remove the `#g-mdm` label and add `#g-cx` label.